smeghoo/playwright-e2e/README.md

 # Setup

-1. `clone` the repository unto your local machine into a folder/location of your choice.
+1. First, `clone` the repository unto your local machine into a folder/location of your choice.

 2. From the root of the project folder run `npm install` - this should install all necessary dependencies